jmuganga54/Web-Dev-BootCamp/section-18-Nodejs/README.md

 ## Topic
+In this section we will learn about Nodejs and npm(Node Package Manager).
 ## Keywords & Notes
 ### [Node.js](https://developer.mozilla.org/en-US/docs/Glossary/Node.js?retiredLocale=hu)
 `Node.js` is a cross-platform `JavaScript` runtime environment that allows developers to build `server-side` and `network` applications with `JavaScript`.